posit-dev/bcorp-report/pbc-report.typ

 #col-2()[
 == Posit\'s B Lab Impact Assessment Results
 <posits-b-lab-impact-assessment-results>
 The BLab Impact Assessment is composed of questions in five Impact Areas: Governance, Workers, Community, Environment, and Customers.
-Posit\'s assessment results are available to the public #underline[here];.
+Posit\'s assessment results are available to the public #mark()[#underline[here];]
+.
 We completed our first Impact Assessment in 2019 and earned an overall score of #strong[86.1.]
 We are proud to report that our latest score from our recertification process in 2023, is #strong[92.5];.
 To put this in context, the threshold for B Lab certification is a score of 80 or higher, and the median score for ordinary businesses who take the assessment is 50.9.

 #colbreak()
 Posit seeks to continually improve our internal governance, increase our workforce diversity and employee development efforts, expand our stewardship of the environment, deepen our engagement in our communities, and better serve our customers so that our public benefit will continue to improve each year.